 And I love a good entrepreneurial story.
 When it involves women, all the better.
 In an international climate of #metoo, #timesup, gender equality and female empowerment, the Rome food sector – from chefs to journalists to PRs to business owners – is being energised by total female powerhouses.

-When Pianostrada came on to the scene in 2014 they were a breath of fresh air.
+came on to the scene in 2014 they were a breath of fresh air.
 Four smart, friendly and talented women in the tiniest of open kitchen spaces in the heart of Trastevere.
 Fresh, creative and gourmet street-food and other dishes on a menu that changed regularly, (often daily) together with their flair and charisma, was a recipe for success from the start.

 Cut to 2016 and they had outgrown their space, moving across the river to Via delle Zoccolette in swanky new digs – think vintage furniture and a garden complete with herbs, plants and fairy lights.